zorexsalvo/jekyll-blog-site/_posts/2017-03-28-zorex-salvo-junior-developer.md

 I have been coding professionally for a year now.

-I am using Python/Django for most of the projects that I am doing.
+I am a developer in a startup company and I am using Python/Django for most of the projects that I am doing.

 Being exposed in the startup culture, I became fascinated with the whole tech community.

+I attended hackathons, meetups, and summits since then.